NLnetLabs/krill-manual/source/install-and-run.rst

 .. _doc_krill_install_and_run:

 ..
-Warning:: This documentation if for the Krill v0.9.0 RC release.
+Warning:: This documentation is intended for the Krill v0.9.0 RC release.

 Install and Run
 ===============